NASA-AMMOS/BSL/docs/api/Developer_Guide.md

  * A NULL pointer for almost any function argument is considered an anomaly and a programmer-error.
  * Note the \@nullable doxygen command to indicate whenever a parameter _may_ be NULL.
  * The public front-end API is more gracious to NULL arguments (returns error code).
 It is considered a runtime anomaly.
- * Code further in the backend is more `assert`-ive of NULL checks.
+ * Code further in the backend performs more `assert` checking for NULL values.
 A NULL argument here is not a runtime anomaly, but rather an indication the programmer made a mistake.
  * If you are not already familiar, see the ["Billion Dollar Mistake"](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/).
  * \*Note: The `GetBlockMetadata` function does permit NULL arguments, as it only populates arguments that are requested.
  * \*Note: Certain functions that wrap OpenSSL functionality may also permit NULLs to be consistent with its interface.